How to Spot a Counterfeit Bill

 • Write your initials and date in the white border area of the suspected counterfeit note.

-• Do not handle the counterfeit note.
+• Handle the counterfeit bill as little as possible.
 Place it inside an envelope or other protective cover until you can pass it on to an identified Secret Service agent.

 Related posts